iddan/proposal-function-expression-decorators/EXAMPLES.md

 3. In the second example which is the common case for inlining functions and higher order ones `MyComponent.name` is "MyComponent" and not "" - this is very important for debugging and making sense of code.

+### Metaprogramming

-Also Meta programming can be easily distinguished visually for example in:
+Metaprogramming can be easily distinguished visually for example in:

 ```javascript
 @cached